- COL 299

 - Discuss how the exhibit’s design and organization may shape interpretations of the subject or topic.

-- Discuss the significance or relevance of the exhibit to the past.
+- Discuss the significance or relevance of the exhibit to the past and the relevance to our society today.

 SCC event co-creators: Dan Rezny, Debra Crank-Lewis, Hal Berry